 Chula’s Expert Tips

 - I used Jif Creamy Peanut Butter.
-I don’t think that extra crunchy would work here.
+While I generally use extra crunchy peanut butter when I make peanut butter balls, I don’t think that extra crunchy would work here.

 - I used Ghirardelli Dark Chocolate Melting Wafers.